rg2u17/24_hour_urine/README.md

 Repository for all data and code associated with paper exploring 24 hour urine reference ranges using data derived from systematic review and meta-analysis.
 <br>

 These analyses are deployed online at: https://endourology.shinyapps.io/24_hr_ranges/.
-The app has two components: <br>
+The app has three components: <br>
-1. A patient report generation section, which the user can use to input values and generate a report comparing our systematic review/meta-analysis derived reference ranges compared to existing guidelines.
+1. A patient report generation section, which the user can use to input values and generate a report comparing our systematic review/meta-analysis derived expected ranges compared to existing reference ranges.
+2. A Main Results section, simply showing the main results from this study.
-2. An exploratory section, where users can explore all the analyses performed within this study
+3. An exploratory section, where users can explore all the analyses performed within this study
 <br>

 ## 2. How to Run this Analysis